Adobe-CEP/Getting-Started-guides/getting-started.md

 ## Prerequisites
-Basic knowledge of HTML, CSS, and Javascript
+Basic knowledge of HTML, CSS, and Javascript.

 ## Development Steps